-As illustrated in Figure 3, most of the land on east of the Project is zoned as General Industrial (IN1) and the land to its west and south is zoned as Infrastructure (SP2) or General Industrial (IN1), with some Public Recreational (RE1) and Environment and recreation (ENZ) beyond the industrial lands.
-At the northern end of the Project, the land is predominantly zoned Infrastructure (SP2) and General Industrial (IN1).
+As illustrated in Figure 3, the land surrounding of the Project is zoned as General Industrial (IN1).
+The land to its west and southwest is zoned as Infrastructure (SP2) for future road widening (Mamre Road) or General Industrial (IN1), with some Public Recreational (RE1) and Environment and recreation (ENZ) beyond the industrial lands.
+At the south east of the project there is some Rural Landscape (RU2).